Church & State

 Why I Wrote All This

 10 commandments stone plaqueA couple of days ago, I read a blog article linked by a clergy coaching group I belong to on FaceBook.
-That article, a screed woke rhetoric masquerading as Christianity, denounced the recent legislation passed by Louisiana legislature that the 10 Commandments should be prominently posted in all public school classrooms within their state.
+That article, a screed of woke rhetoric masquerading as Christianity, denounced the recent legislation passed by Louisiana legislature that the 10 Commandments should be prominently posted in all public school classrooms within their state.
 The author went on to claim the Beatitudes from Jesus’ Sermon on the Mount would have been far more suitable.
 Quite a few of the commenters agreed with the article.
 Here is my response:

 The 10 Commandments are carved onto the wall of the US Supreme Court chambers, but it’s somehow bad to put them in schools?